 Edward E. Filusch’s practice focuses on complex commercial litigation in state and federal courts, as well as in arbitration.
 Ed represents public and private companies, private equity and other investment firms, partnerships, and individuals in industries including financial services, structured products, real estate, insurance, and manufacturing.
-Ed has been recognized on Benchmark Litigation’s 40 & Under Hot List and Lawdragon's 500 Leading Plaintiff Financial Lawyers in America 2020, and as a Rising Star in Super Lawyers.
+Ed has been recognized by Benchmark Litigation as a Future Star and on its 40 & Under Hot List, by Lawdragon as a Leading Plaintiff Financial Lawyer in America, and by Super Lawyers as a Rising Star.

 Prior to joining Kasowitz, Ed served as a law clerk to the Honorable Brian M. Cogan of the U.S. District Court, Eastern District of New York.